openframeworks/ofBook/chapters/animation/chapter.md

 ofCircle(x,200,30);
 ```

-If we move y via noise, we can take a noise input value somewhere "away" from the x value, ie further down the curved line:
+If we move y via noise, we can take a noise input value somewhere "away" from the x value, i.e. further down the curved line:

 ```cpp
 float x = ofMap( ofNoise( ofGetElapsedTimef()), 0, 1, 0, ofGetWidth());